Hong Kong Life

 In an era of "educational inflation", more and more people are

-so professional degrees are in high demand
+pursuing higher education, so professional degrees are in high demand

-High-paying jobs for graduates in 2018 (Monthly salary, HKD)
+High-paying jobs for graduates with bachelor's degree in 2022/23(Yearly salary, HKD)3

 Investment Banker